paultechguy/CloudflareDdns.NET/README.md

 - Visual Studio 2022 with .NET 8 (optional for source code changes)

 ## Download Now
-Here you can download the [latest release](https://github.com/paultechguy/DdnsUpdate.NET/releases) that contains the Windows and Linux packages along with source code.
+Download the [latest release](https://github.com/paultechguy/DdnsUpdate.NET/releases) there that contains both the Windows and Linux packages.

 ## Terminology
 For the purpose of this document: